Feathers fly in the cuckoo’s nest…

 Classic Movie History Project Part 1, 2016 No 16 and Hollywood Genes’ Always A Bridesmaid Film Blogathon 2019, No 45

 This also added to Hollywood Genes’ Always A Bridesmaid Film Blogathon.
-Jack Nicholson can also be found in my Mars Attacks and Terms of Endearment, Best Actor Oscar Winners in Superhero Films, The Postman Always Rings Twice and in my Here’s Jack Blogathon.
+Jack Nicholson can also be found in my Mars Attacks, Terms of Endearment, Best Actor Oscar Winners in Superhero Films, The Postman Always Rings Twice and in my Here’s Jack Blogathon.
 Danny DeVito stars im Terms of Endearment, War of the Roses, Goin South and Romancing the Stone.
 Christopher Lloyd is listed in my lists of 5 Amazing Cameos and more.
 Louise Fletcher stars in The Karen Carpenter Story, Brainstorm and The Stepford Husbands.
 Louise Moritz in The Cartier Affair.